Your metrics

 Scored more than 0?
 Let’s talk about how to get you back to square 1, and do it right this time. book a 30-minute call.

-But what do I actually do?
+But what do I actually do for the companies?

 1. We start with the holy triage: